faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 and then recompile the GDM database or alternatively log in to the GDM user and execute the following:

 {% shell_term $ %}
-gsettings set org.gnome.desktop.interface cursor-theme 'theme-name'
+sudo gsettings set org.gnome.desktop.interface cursor-theme 'theme-name'
 {% endshell_term %}

 ## Neovim Nightly (build)